moshekaplan/palo_alto_firewall_analyzer/README.md

 The second time you launch the analyzer it will detect that "API_KEY.txt" is not present, and will prompt you for credentials and save the retrieved API key to "API_KEY.txt"

+* Run all non-API validators on all device groups:
+`pan_policy_validator.py --all --no-api`

+* Run all validators on all device groups (this may take a long time):
+`pan_policy_validator.py --all`

 * Run a single validator on a single device group:
 `pan_policy_validator.py --device-group my_device_group --validator UnusedServices`

 * Run a single validator on all device groups:
 `pan_policy_validator.py --all --validator UnusedServices`

-* Run all non-API validators on all device groups:
+* Run all non-API validators on an XML configuration file downloaded with "Export Panorama configuration version":
-`pan_policy_validator.py --all --no-api`
+`pan_policy_validator.py --all --xml 12345.xml`

-* Run all validators on all device groups (this may take a long time):
-`pan_policy_validator.py --all`

-If you're not sure where to start, I recommend: `pan_policy_validator.py --all --no-api`
+If you're not sure where to start, I recommend downloading an XML file from:
+`Panorama -> Setup -> Operations -> Export Panorama configuration version` and running: `pan_policy_validator.py --all --xml 12345.xml`

 ## Known Issues